Wren Sinclair: NXT debut (2024)

-No Quarter Catch Crew (2024–present)
+No Quarter Catch Crew (2024–2026)

-After witnessing the No Quarter Catch Crew (NQCC; Charlie Dempsey, Myles Borne and Tavion Heights) taking out Damon Kemp in the NXT parking lot, Sinclair began to coerce Dempsey into joining the stable.
+After witnessing the No Quarter Catch Crew (NQCC; Charlie Dempsey, Myles Borne and Tavion Heights) taking out former member Damon Kemp in the NXT parking lot, Sinclair began to coerce Dempsey into joining the stable.
 At Week 2 of NXT: The Great American Bash, she defeated Kendal Grey in an initiation match to join NQCC, turning heel for the first time in her WWE career.
 Sinclair helped Charlie Dempsey to win the NXT Heritage Cup for the second time by using underhanded tactics on the August 13 episode of NXT, thus cementing her heel turn.
 On the August 20 episode of NXT, Sinclair took part in a six-woman gauntlet match to determine the number one contender for Roxanne Perez's NXT Women's Championship at No Mercy, but was eliminated by Sol Ruca.
-On the 24 September episode of NXT (which marked its last episode on the USA Network), Sinclair competed in her first championship match in WWE when she took on Kelani Jordan for the NXT Women's North American Championship, after having confronted and slapped her backstage the week prior following Charlie Dempsey's advice to "go make a name for yourself".
+On the 24 September episode of NXT (which marked its last episode on the USA Network), Sinclair competed in her first championship match in WWE when she took on Kelani Jordan for the NXT Women's North American Championship, after having confronted and slapped her backstage the week prior following Dempsey's advice to "go make a name for yourself".
 However, Sinclair failed to win the title.
 On the 15 October episode of NXT, Sinclair faced Stephanie Vaquer in the latter's in-ring debut, where she would lose.
-At NXT Deadline on December 7, Sinclair competed in the Iron Survivor Challenge to determine the number one contender for the NXT Women's Championship, after having qualified in a last chance fatal 4-way match.
+At NXT Deadline on December 7, Sinclair competed in the Iron Survivor Challenge to determine the number one contender for the NXT Women's Championship, after having qualified in a last chance fatal four-way match.
 She would go on to lose the match.

-Following NXT Battleground 2025, Sinclair and the rest of No Quarter Catch Crew effectively turned face due to the outpouring support for Myles Borne during his NXT Championship match against Oba Femi despite failing to win the title.
+Following NXT Battleground in May 2025, Sinclair and the rest of NQCC effectively turned face due to the outpouring support for Borne during his NXT Championship match against Oba Femi despite failing to win the title.
+On the March 10, 2026 episode of NXT, NQCC was disbanded after Dempsey turned heel by attacking Heights during their tag team match against The Birthright (Lexis King and Uriah Connors) and joining the latter stable.

+WrenQCC (2025–present)

+Around October 2025, Sinclair began teaming up with then-Evolve Women's Champion Kendal Grey as WrenQCC (a pun on NQCC).
+On the March 17, 2026 episode of NXT, Sinclair defeated Fatal Influence's Fallon Henley to win the WWE Women's Speed Championship, her first championship in WWE.
+At NXT Heatwave on August 30, Zaria won a Winner Takes All triple threat match also involving Kali Armstrong to unify Sinclair’s WWE Women's Speed Championship and Zaria's NXT Women's North American Championship, ending Sinclair's reign at 165 days and was recognized as the final WWE Women's Speed Champion.